expo/expo/docs/versions/unversioned/guides/app-stores.md

 - Use [native gestures](../sdk/gesture-handler.html) whenever possible.
 - Use interface elements that make sense on the device.
 For example, see the [iOS Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/overview/themes/).

-> **Note**: iOS standalone apps [default](https://developer.apple.com/documentation/uikit/uibarstyle/uibarstyledefault) the status bar text color to white.
-But when developing within the Expo app, the default is black since the Expo app itself has a black status bar.
-Users are often surprised that their standalone apps suddenly have white status bars.
-In order to keep it black, you'll need to use a `<StatusBar barStyle="dark-content" />` component.
-See [StatusBar docs](https://facebook.github.io/react-native/docs/statusbar.html) for more information.

 ## Tailor your app metadata

 - Add a great [icon](./app-icons.html).
 Icon requirements between iOS and Android differ and are fairly strict, so be sure and familiarize yourself with that guide.